 One valuable benefit of the ReviewTrackers platform is more time in your day: not by adding hours to the day – unfortunately our engineers haven’t figured that out yet – but by saving you time to do what matters.
 Depending on your job, the time saved can include the time you would otherwise spend on replying to reviews in a personalized way or analyzing customer sentiment.
 With ReviewTrackers, you have a platform that displays all online company reviews from more than 80 different review websites.

-To fully understand just how much time ReviewTrackers can save you or one of your employees, we had our intern Niki Griggs manually track CarMax reviews across 51 Southwest CarMax locations from 10 different review sites.
+To fully understand just how much time ReviewTrackers can save you or one of your employees, we had our data analyst Niki Griggs manually track CarMax reviews across 51 Southwest CarMax locations from 10 different review sites.

 The result: it took Niki 17 hours to aggregate the reviews into an Excel spreadsheet.

 Compare 17 hours with the 3 minutes it took Sara Vogl, our client onboarding manager, to upload review data from the company’s locations, and there’s no question that ReviewTrackers saves time with review aggregation and management.

 In addition to aggregating reviews, Niki spent 5 hours each week for 4 weeks (after the initial 17 hours) collecting new reviews, the total amount of new reviews, ratings of new reviews from each site, and the average rating, as well as formulating basic replies to reviewers.

 “I don’t think it’s feasible for one person to do all of this.”